 A: No. Only Hawthorn Place and Wesbrook Place residents require resident parking decals and visitor parking permits to park on the street.
 Hampton Place, Chancellor Place, and East Campus have different parking rules and do not require any parking decal or permit.
 Hawthorn Place parking decal and permit are green in colour and only allow on-street parking in the Hawthorn neighbourhood; Wesbrook Place parking decal and permit are blue in colour and only allow on-street parking in the Wesbrook neighbourhood.

 A: Parking decals are for UNA residents and parking permits are for their visitors.
 Each UNA household is entitled to only one Visitor Parking Permit, while each UNA resident is entitled to one resident parking decal per vehicle (proof of valid registration required).

-A: Cash, Visa, Mastercard, or Debit Card.
+A: Cash, Visa, or Mastercard.

 A: Yes, you will be charged for a full-priced parking decal, and receive a pro-rated refund once you move out, given the parking decal is returned to the UNA office in the original condition.

 A: Resident parking decal must be permanently affixed to the inside top left corner of the front windshield.
 See example.
 Visitor parking permit must be hung on the rear view mirror with the expiry date clearly viewed from outside of the vehicle.
 Every effort should be made to ensure that the decal or permit is visible from the outside of the vehicle and it does not block your view.